jarvist/HUGO-PWP/content/post/2016-04-19-mark-tuckerman-talk-free-energy-structure-prediction.md

 and quantum mechanical calculations too expensive, a customised force field was developed.
 QC calculations on dimers were used to parameterise, with a fairly normal `PBE0+TS; 6-311g**(d,p)`.
-Unit cells were generated with `UPACK`, a software package I had not heard of, but which seems pretty extensive [3].
+25000 Unit cells were generated with `UPACK`, a software package I had not heard of, but which seems pretty extensive [3].

 MD (I think just vanilla) on the packed structures lead to trajectories where interconversion from one structure to another could be seen.
-Eventually they settled down to 50 leftover structures, plotted on an energy vs. density plot.
+Eventually they settled down to 50 (lowest energy?) structures, plotted on an energy vs. density plot.
 Their 4th lowest energy structure agreed with the 'blind' experimental structure.
+Mark was more pleased with having found a lot of low lying polymorphs.

 So far so good for an interesting seminar, and a laudable result - but this is where it got really interesting.

 Mark linked from structure prediction to protein folding via a 2004 PNAS [4], which proposed that both problems are essentially the same.
-In both cases you have a rough energy landscape, and you need to determine the occupancy of the basins.
+You have a rough energy landscape, you need to determine the occupancy of the basins.

 ## Collective variables